-If there’s no magnesium, then the calcium builds up in the cells causing angina, arrhythmia, hypertension, headaches, and asthma.
-That’s why magnesium is often called nature’s calcium channel blocker.7,8,9
+If there’s no magnesium, then the calcium builds up in the cells.
+That’s why magnesium is often called nature’s calcium channel blocker.
+7,8,9

 So how do you avoid becoming a magnesium deficient statistic and putting yourself at risk for some serious chronic conditions later on?

 And remember… even if you eat a balanced diet with adequate amounts of protein, you can still realize some health benefits just by taking 150 mg of an effective magnesium supplement every day.
 4 But if you’re magnesium deficient, you’ll need more — and much more than the RDA — to replenish your deficiency and get your health back.